-- Hire of musical instrument Availability of hire instruments is limited.
-Please check with the Music Teacher. - A music exercise book, which includes manuscript pages, is essential. - USB. - Demonstrate willingness to perform in front of an audience.
+- Hire of musical instrument Availability of hire instruments are limited.
+Please check with the Music Teacher. - A music exercise book, which includes manuscript pages, is essential. - Demonstrate willingness to perform in front of an audience.

-To assist with the purchase of music, strings, drum sticks, maintenance, etc., which should be paid by Week 4, Term 1.
+To assist with the purchase of music, strings, drumsticks, maintenance, etc., which should be paid by Week 4, Term 1.